A GREAT HOBBY SPORT

 COMMON FISHING OPTIONS

-SEA FISHING
+SALTWATER FISHING

 Coastal and offshore sea fishing: Common spots include rocky shores and fishing piers along the Cypriot coastline.
 These include Ayia Napa, Protaras, Larnaca, Limassol, and Paphos in particular, but other places like the village of Zygi, which is famous for its fish restaurants, are also popular.
 Expect species such as white mullet, sea bream, and goatfish near rocks.

-Surf fishing: Best in the early morning or late evenings, this form of fishing is avialable from both beaches and rocky ledges.
+Surf fishing: Best in the early morning or late evenings, this form of fishing is available from both beaches and rocky ledges.
 This form of fishing is geared toward catching small to medium fish, as larger specimens can be elusive.

 Boat charter fishing: A popular option for sport and food fishing.
 Depth varies; some charters go to offshore banks for pelagics; others stay closer to reefs.